dmadole/Elfos-edit/editmode.md

 * ' - Overtype at next character
 * $ - Kill from next character to end of string
 * x - Delete this character (or X)
+* a - Convert letter to lowercase (assumes the letter is a letter)
+* A - Convert letter to uppercase (assumes the letter is a letter)
 * \<space\> - No action